Over $300 Million

 The VA provides multiple opportunities for disabled veterans to appeal its decisions.
-But an appeal must address the initial problem — what kept your claim from being approved in the first place.
+But an appeal must address the initial problem — why your claim was not approved in the first place.

-In most cases, to be successful your appeal of a denied VA benefits claim must provide evidence that was not previously in your claim file.
+In most cases, to be successful, your appeal of a denied VA disability benefits claim must provide evidence that was not previously in your claim file.

 Before a veteran goes through the VA appeals process, the veteran should understand why the VA denied his or her claim.
 The veteran’s appeal must directly address the VA’s reasons and consider the evidence and law that the VA cited in its decision.
 Our experienced VA disability lawyers can help by identifying why the VA denied your claim and what new arguments or evidence will help win an appeal.

 You have the right to appeal any decision by the VA that you think is incorrect.

 Generally, you have one year from the date of an initial decision letter to begin the decision review process.
 Your process of submitting a decision review request begins with filing a special form with your VA Regional Office (RO).

 The rules and regulations governing VA disability benefits claims are complex and confusing and many veteran’s initial claims are denied.
 Unfortunately, the appeals process is even more complicated and confusing.